-Our First-Year Writing Courses are small, writing-intensive courses taught by faculty across the curriculum.
+Our first-year writing courses are small, writing-intensive courses taught by faculty across the curriculum.
 These courses are designed to introduce students to the rigorous culture of writing at Colby and to provide practice with expository writing, careful reading, and critical analysis.
-W1 courses introduce students to the processes and tools they will need as writers throughout their college careers.
+Designated W1 in the catalogue, these courses fulfill the first-year writing requirement and introduce students to the processes and tools they will need as writers throughout their college careers.

 To that end, W1 courses share several features:

 - strong emphasis on drafting, argument development, and revision;